ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 Second parameter is a [**pointer**](https://en.wikipedia.org/wiki/Pointer_%28computer_programming%29) to the array of `INPUT` structures.
 It is also possible to pass a pointer to a single structure.
 We use the `tagINPUT` variable for representing structure's fields according to the WinAPI documentation.
 Significant fields here are the first one with the `type` name and the second unnamed one with the [`KEYBDINPUT`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646271%28v=vs.85%29.aspx) type.
 You probably noticed that we have a situation of nested structures.
 The `INPUT` structure contains within itself the `KEYBDINPUT` one.
 The `tagKEYBDINPUT` variable is used for representing fields of the `KEYBDINPUT` structure.
 The `tagINPUT` variable is used for creating structure in the process memory by [`DllStructCreate`](https://www.autoitscript.com/autoit3/docs/functions/DllStructCreate.htm) call.
 Next step is receiving pointer of the created `INPUT` structure with the [`DllStructGetPtr`](https://www.autoitscript.com/autoit3/docs/functions/DllStructGetPtr.htm) function.
 And the last step is writing actual data to the `INPUT` structure with the [`DllStructSetData`](https://www.autoitscript.com/autoit3/docs/functions/DllStructSetData.htm) function.

 Third parameter of the `SendInput` function is a size of a single `INPUT` structure.
-This is a constant and equals to 28 bytes in our case:
+This is a constant that equals to 28 bytes in our case:
 ```
 dword + (word + word + dword + dword + ulong_ptr) + dword =
 4 + (2 + 2 + 4 + 4 + 8) + 4 = 28
 ```
 The question is why we need the last padding dword field in the `INPUT` structure.
 If you look into the `INPUT` definition you will see the `union` C++ keyword.
 This means that the reserved memory size will be enough for storing the biggest of the `MOUSEINPUT`, `KEYBDINPUT` and `HARDWAREINPUT` structures.
 The biggest structure is `MOUSEINPUT` that has dword extra field compared to `KEYBDINPUT`.

 Now you can see the benefits of using high-level language such as AutoIt.
-It hides from the developer a lot of inconsiderable details and allows to operate with simple abstractions and functions.
+It hides from a developer a lot of inconsiderable details and allows to operate with simple abstractions and functions.

 ### Keystroke in Inactive Window